Services for schools & youth organisations.

 If you would like to invite members of staff from schools and local youth organisations in your district, please get in touch - we are happy to accommodate this.

 Lead by our team of industry experts, Safe on Social Media will provide an extensive online risk audit of your school’s social media presence.
 Our Social Media Audits have set the industry standard for schools.
-We have taken our 20+ years experience in information security, privacy and risk management to deliver this valuable yet affordable resource.
+We have taken our 25+ years of experience in information security, privacy, and risk management to deliver this valuable yet affordable resource.

 Examples of issues we have identified during our risk audits include but are not limited too: